t3knomanzer/maxmix-website/build-soldering.md

 If you are unable to solder, you can try alternative methods such as [conductive glue](part-conductive-glue).

 ## 3. MCU
-1. Take one of the long strip of pins that came with the MCU.
-2. Insert the first pin in D13 and last in VIN, with the longer sides are pointing up.
+1. Locate the side that has pins D13 through VIN.
+2. Insert a row of pins them from the top so shorter ends are poking through the back.
-3. Take the remaining strip of pins and break apart 5 of them.
+3. Solder the pins from below.
-4. Insert it on the opposite side so the first pin is in D12 and last in D8.
-5. Turn the MCU with the pins upside down and solder the pins from the bottom.
+5. Use the needle nose pliers top break apart 5 pins from the remaining row.
+6. Insert them in the MCU between pins D12 and D8.
+7. Solder them from below.

 {% include gallery.html
   gallery="build/soldering/mcu/"